NateWebb03/ffdw-website/readme.md

 # Filecoin Foundation for the Decentralized Web

+> Note: these docs will be expanded upon in a future iteration of the site

 ## Overview

 - This is the repository for the _Filecoin Foundation for the Decentralized Web_ website ([ffdweb.org](https://ffdweb.org))